CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 **Limitations**:

-* Data (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.
-Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect (also called objects) are located.
+* All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.
+Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect are located.

-* Files stored in SD Connect/Allas (CSC cloud storage solution) can be directly analysed in read-only mode from SD desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.
+* Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD Desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.

-## Before you start
+* By default, a project can store up to 10 TiB of data.
+See [how to increase disk space](../../accounts/how-to-increase-disk-quotas.md#how-to-increase-disk-quota) to apply for additional reasouce.  (../../accounts/how-to-add-service-access-for-project.md);how-to-increase-disk-quotas.md#how-to-increase-disk-quotasapplying for additional resources see .
+The storage space remains available as long as the CSC project is active, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).

-* According to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use), sensitive data must be encrypted when uploaded or stored in CSC services for sensitive data.
+* CSC does not make backups of the data stored in SD Connect.
+Having **own backups** of important datasets is a good practice.

-* SD Connect facilitates working with sensitive data, and it is a user interface for Allas, CSC cloud storage solution.
-By default, a project can store up to 10 TiB of data.
-The storage space remains available as long as the CSC project is active.
-CSC does not make backups of the data in SD Connect.
-You need to **make your own backups** of important datasets.
+!!!
+Note

-* SD Connect and SD Desktop have not yet been security audited.
-Because of that, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+    SD Connect is unsuitable for processing health and social data for seconday use.
+Please check this specific user guide: [SD Desktop for registry data](./sd-desktop-audited.md) to learn about the precise requirements.

 ## Overview